Aquanty/rtd-hgs/docs/source/index.rst

 General
 -------

-[sec:io_approach] Before presenting in detail the input data needed for the numerical simulations, some general information about the format and nature of the input data is first given.
+.. _sec:io_approach: Before presenting in detail the input data needed for the numerical simulations, some general information about the format and nature of the input data is first given.